Idris Sultan

-Idris Sultan (born January 28, 1993) is a Tanzanian actor, writer, producer, and brands influencer who won the Big Brother Africa-Hotshots in 2014.
+Idris Sultan (born January 28, 1993) is a Tanzanian actor, writer, producer, and brand influencer who won the Big Brother Africa-Hotshots in 2014 [1].
 This is where he came into the light of fame.
 In December 2014, Idris became the winner of Big Brother Africa.
-Sultan also hosted a comedy news show called "Sio Habari", which is Kiswahili for "No news" and regularly hosts his own stand-up comedy shows.
-Idris Sultan is the most endorsed Tanzanian actor in over 7 years with record breaking films in Africa.
+Sultan also hosted a comedy news show called "Sio Habari," which is Kiswahili for "No news," and regularly hosts his own stand-up comedy shows.
+Idris Sultan is the most endorsed Tanzanian actor in over 7 years with record-breaking films in Africa.

 Idris Sultan is also the first Tanzanian actor to be featured in a film streaming on Netflix, titled "Slay" (2021).